 Ben Stewart was elected MLA for Westside-Kelowna in 2009 and 2013.
 He was then elected MLA for Kelowna-West in 2018 and 2020.
-He currently serves as the Official Opposition Critic for Housing.
+He currently serves as the Shadow Minister for Tourism and Trade.

-Stewart previously served as Minister of Citizen Services and Multiculturalism, Minister of Agriculture, Minister of Community and Rural Development (Municipal Affairs), appointed to the Treasury Board, and Government Whip.
+Stewart previously served as Official Opposition Critic for Transportation and Infrastructure, and Critic for Housing.
+He also served as Minister of Citizen Services and Multiculturalism, Minister of Agriculture, Minister of Community and Rural Development (Municipal Affairs), appointed to the Treasury Board, and Government Whip.
 In October of 2013, Stewart was appointed British Columbia’s Special Representative in Asia to act as the province’s official on-the-ground representative to further strengthen B.C.’s government-to-government relationships in China, Japan, Korea, India, and Southeast Asia.